Appdynamics/aws-rds-monitoring-extension/README.md

 "cloudwatch:ListMetrics"
 ~~~

-Before the extension is installed, the prerequisites mentioned [here](https://community.appdynamics.com/t5/Knowledge-Base/Extensions-Prerequisites-Guide/ta-p/35213) need to be met.
+2. Before the extension is installed, the prerequisites mentioned [here](https://community.appdynamics.com/t5/Knowledge-Base/Extensions-Prerequisites-Guide/ta-p/35213) need to be met.
 Please do not proceed with the extension installation if the specified prerequisites are not met.

+3. Download and install [Apache Maven](https://maven.apache.org/) which is configured with `Java 8` to build the extension artifact from source.
+You can check the java version used in maven using command `mvn -v` or `mvn --version`.
+If your maven is using some other java version then please download java 8 for your platform and set JAVA_HOME parameter before starting maven.

-The extension needs to be able to connect to AWS in order to collect and send metrics.
+4. The extension needs to be able to connect to AWS in order to collect and send metrics.
 To do this, you will have to either establish a remote connection in between the extension and the product, or have an agent on the same machine running the product in order for the extension to collect and send the metrics.

-** Note : Running the extension with Machine Agent version 4.5.13 or later.

-* If you are seeing warning messages while starting the Machine Agent, update the http-client and http-core JARs in {MACHINE_AGENT_HOME}/monitorsLibs to httpclient-4.5.9 and httpcore-4.4.12 to make this warning go away.
-* To make AWS extensions work on Machine Agent < 4.5.13: The http-client and http-core JARs in {MACHINE_AGENT_HOME}/monitorsLibs has to be manually be updated to httpclient-4.5.9 and httpcore-4.4.12

 ## Installation
+1. Clone the "aws-rds-monitoring-extension" repo using `git clone <repoUrl>` command.

-1. Run 'mvn clean install' from aws-rds-monitoring-extension
+2. Run 'mvn clean install' from aws-rds-monitoring-extension
-2. Copy and unzip AWSRDSMonitor-\<version\>.zip from 'target' directory into \<machine_agent_dir\>/monitors/
+3. Copy and unzip AWSRDSMonitor-\<version\>.zip from 'target' directory into \<machine_agent_dir\>/monitors/
-3. Edit config.yaml file in AWSRDSMonitor/conf and provide the required configuration (see Configuration section)
+4. Edit config.yaml file in AWSRDSMonitor/conf and provide the required configuration (see Configuration section)
-4. Restart the Machine Agent.
+5. Restart the Machine Agent.

 Please place the extension in the **"monitors"** directory of your **Machine Agent** installation directory.
 Do not place the extension in the **"extensions"** directory of your **Machine Agent** installation directory.